uptimedk/knxnet_ip/README.md

 - Send TUNNELLING_REQUESTS to the server, and resend TUNNELLING_REQUEST if no TUNNELLING_ACK is received.
 - Disconnect and reconnect if TUNNELING_ACK is not received or signals an error.

+## License

+KNXnetIP is released under the MIT License.
+See the LICENSE file for further details.